PM talks investment roadshow strategy

 Six investment projects with a combined value of 29.8 billion baht are pending BoI consideration, while 21 others are being checked in accordance with the Competitiveness Enhancement Act.

-Meanwhile, US Ambassador to Thailand Robert F Godec yesterday paid a courtesy call on Mr Srettha to congratulate him on his appointment as prime minister.
-Mr Godec said he looks forward to deepening bilateral ties between the US and Thailand, while Mr Srettha said he hopes to meet US President Joe Biden at the UN meeting.
+Meanwhile, US Ambassador to Thailand Robert F Godec on Thursday paid a courtesy call on Mr Srettha to congratulate him on his appointment as prime minister.
+Mr Godec said he looks forward to deepening bilateral ties between the US and Thailand, while Mr Srettha said he hopes to meet US President Joe Biden at the United Nations (UN) meeting.

 Both countries affirmed their commitment to strengthening cooperation in every aspect, especially trade, investment and climate change, for mutual benefits.
 Also in attendance were Deputy Prime Minister and Foreign Minister Parnpree Bahiddha-Nukara, Deputy Foreign Minister Sudawan Wangsuphakitkosol and Dr Prommin Lertsuridej, secretary-general of the prime minister.